trigger/trigger/docs/index.rst

 If you don't do Twitter or mailing lists, please feel free to drop us an email at `pytrigger@aol.com <mailto:pytrigger@aol.com>`_.

+.. _bugs:

 Bugs/ticket tracker
 -------------------

 To file new bugs or search existing ones, please use the GitHub issue tracker, located at `https://github.com/aol/trigger/issues <https://github.com/aol/trigger/issues>`_.

+.. _irc:

 IRC
 ---

 IRC coming Soon™.

+.. _wiki:

 Wiki
 ----

 We will use GitHub's built-in wiki located at `https://github.com/aol/trigger/wiki <https://github.com/aol/trigger/wiki>`_.

+.. _license:

 License
 =======